 Some CVTs might not even make it to 100,000 miles.
 Furthermore, when they fail, they typically can't be rebuilt but must be completely replaced.
 The main reason for this is that the parts typically fail with too much damage for a repair to be feasible.

 Finally, a CVT cannot stand up to the demands of a high horsepower vehicle, so they're not used on performance vehicles and are usually not used on bigger-displacement engines (like V8s) at all.
 Though not common in high-performance vehicles, the Subaru WRX is available with a CVT.
 The 2021 Nissan Maxima V6 is also equipped with a CVT, which combines the company's Xtronic CVT with a 300 horsepower, 3.5-liter V6 for a blend of sportiness and fuel economy.

-Should I choose a CVT?
+Should I Choose a CVT?

 The best idea is to choose your ideal vehicle based on other priorities.
 If it has a CVT, make sure you pay attention to the transmission's performance during your test drive to ensure it's something you can live with on a daily basis.